MelonCTech/Medge/README.md

 	-p Listen port, 80 as default
 	-w Worker process number, 1 as default
-	-d Base directory path of entry script, /opt/medge/ as default -D Enable changing root directory.
+	-d Base directory path of entry script, /opt/medge/ as default -e Entry expression file, 'index' as default
+	-D Enable changing root directory.
 This parameter only work on user 'root'.
 	-v Show version
 	-h Show help information
 ```

-`-d` is used to set the base directory path of the entry script of every API services.
+`-d` is used to set the base directory path of the entry script.

 For example:

 ```
 |- /opt/medge/
-    |- service_1/
-        |- entry.m
-        |- ...
-    |- service_2/
-        |- entry.m
-        |- ...
+    |- index
 ```

 This is the base directory tree.
 The base directory is `/opt/medge` in this example.
-And there are two API services named `service_1` and `service_2`.
-And there is an entry script file named `entry.m` in both of their directories.
+And there is an entry expression file named `index`.

 `-D` is used to enable `chroot` system call.
 But if it is enabled, user has to solve directory problems manually.